fractionerp/fraction-support-site/_pages/options.md

 ---
 title: "Options"
-description: "Options - Fraction ERP Support Documentation"
+description: "Configure Fraction ERP system options and preferences to customize the software for your manufacturing business needs and workflows."
 section: "Getting Started"
 ---